polschkk/bert-authorship-attribution/README.md

-# Authorship Attribution: BERT and ModernBERT Feature Attribution Analysis
+# Authorship Attribution: BERT and ModernBERT feature attribution analysis

 The following project is investigating what textual features drive correct classification by fine-tuned BERT and ModernBERT authorship classifiers, with the goal of informing